For Faculty: Procedures for Providing Academic Accommodations

 Whether proctors, readers, or scribes are selected by faculty, departments, or by Disabilities Services, payment for such services can be arranged through Disabilities Services (3-1674).

-It is important to know that faculty has rights when an accommodation is requested.
-One situation which may arise is that a student may ask Disabilities Services or the faculty member for certain exam accommodations in an untimely manner, i.e. the day before an exam.
+It is important to know that faculty members have rights when an accommodation is requested.
+One situation which may arise is that a student may ask Student Disabilities Services or the faculty member for certain exam accommodations in an untimely manner, i.e. the day before an exam.
 Students are advised that accommodations must be requested in a timely fashion; if not, they may be denied.
-Please contact Disabilities Services (3-1674 or firstname.lastname@example.org) for any concerns regarding exam accommodations.
+Please contact SDS (x3-1674 or firstname.lastname@example.org) for any concerns regarding exam accommodations.

 Disabilities Services employs a peer note taking system.
 The Disabilities Services accommodation letter, delivered by the student, through written notification, will inform the instructor that a student may need assistance in selecting a note taker.